 , and as well.
 Any one of these drugs could have caused these severe symptoms, so it would be questionable to assume that Kratom caused these problems.
 Some of the people who did not use other drugs did display symptoms, but these were long time users, some as much as 40 years of daily heavy consumption.
 It seems unlikely that users outside South-East Asia face the same risks, as most recreational users don't consume anywhere near the same amount of Kratom as people from South-East Asia.
 It is recommended that new Kratom users start with smaller doses to avoid potential negative effects.
 Avoid driving and operating heavy machinery.
 Use caution when mixing substances with Kratom.
 There appears to be no information regarding Kratom use and interactions with and , but if you take , do not use Kratom.
 People taking are advised to use caution when taking Kratom.
 Most people taking report no problems with Kratom.

-It seems like a good idea for many to grow their own Kratom trees.
-There are some advantages, such as having a source for fresh leaves, which can be chewed.
+There are some advantages to growing Kratom, such as having a source for fresh leaves, which can be chewed.
 This is a treat that most people outside South-East Asia could never experience.
 A Kratom tree might also make a nice house plant with unique looking leaves.
 This is much easier said than done.
 The fact that Kratom can grow up to 50 feet tall (15 meters) and 15 feet (5 meters) wide is just one of many issues.
 Simply trimming the tree will solve this problem, but it would drastically limit the amount of leaf produced.

-Economics is a definite issue; young Kratom trees can be purchased online at costs of $40 - $80 U.S.D. per tree from some vendors.
+Young Kratom trees can be purchased online from some vendors.
 There is a wide array of information about cultivation, but many people experience a great deal of difficulty in their attempts at growing Kratom.
 With this in mind, if you decide to grow your own Kratom trees, don't think you're beating the high prices.
 With the high rate of failure, high cost of trees, and probability of weak potency, Kratom trees may be more work and money than the yield of material is worth.

 As stated, greenhouses seem to produce little results with Kratom.
 Even if the trees grow, the potency of the material is almost always low.
 Most outdoor climates outside South-East Asia would not suit the needs of a Kratom tree.
 A tree could be placed outside, however, during the summer in many regions, while being trimmed and kept inside for the winter.